 Learning outcomes Assessment criteria The learner will be able to: The learner will be competent if he/she is able to: Analyse the principles governing what an invention is and the criteria for patentability.
 Rationalise the philosophy behind the Patent and Design Acts.
 Display an understanding of the legislation and case law behind infringement of a patent.
-2. Critically discuss the checks and balances in each Act and demonstrate how the rights of patentees are balanced against those of third parties.
+Critically discuss the checks and balances in each Act and demonstrate how the rights of patentees are balanced against those of third parties.
 3. Pronounce on determining the validity of a patent and the grounds for revocation thereof.
-3. Display an understanding of Section 25 of the Patents Act (and associated case law) and apply it to practical examples.
+Display an understanding of Section 25 of the Patents Act (and associated case law) and apply it to practical examples.
 4. Demonstrate and understanding of the principles of restoration, patents of addition, assignment, licensing, hypothecation and attachment of patents.
-5. Develop an understanding of legislation complementary to Patents and Designs, including The IPR Act, The Manipulate the Patents Act and case law to bear on examples to determine validity of a patent and the grounds for revocation thereof.
-Biodiversity Act, Traditional Knowledge and Exchange Control.
-6. Display and understanding of the nature of registered designs, the basic requirements for obtaining a registered design and the procedure for obtaining a registered design, revocation and infringement.
-5. Meaningfully discuss the principles of restoration, patents of addition, assignment, licensing, hypothecation and attachment of patents.
+5. Develop an understanding of legislation complementary to Patents and Designs, including The IPR Act, The Biodiversity Act, Traditional Knowledge and Exchange Control.
+4. Manipulate the Patents Act and case law to bear on examples to determine validity of a patent and the grounds for revocation thereof.
+Output Description: Meaningfully discuss the principles of restoration, patents of addition, assignment, licensing, hypothecation and attachment of patents.